michaelmawhinney/digitalocean-php-library/README.md

-# digitalocean-php-library

-**DigitalOcean PHP Library** is a set of PHP classes designed to interact with the DigitalOcean API v2.
+**DigitalOcean PHP Library** is a set of PHP classes designed to interact with the [DigitalOcean API v2](https://developers.digitalocean.com/documentation/v2/).
 The aim of this project is to create a simple library that can be included easily without an autoloader like Composer.

-## Requirements
+# Requirements

 * PHP 5.3+ with `cURL` enabled

-## How to use
+# How to use

 * Include `do-php-library.php` and provide the `DigitalOceanClient` class with your access token.
-* Refer to the Documentation for code examples of each function: https://git.io/digitalocean-php-library
+* Refer to the [Documentation](https://michaelmawhinney.github.io/digitalocean-php-library/) for code examples of each function.

-## Basic Example
+# Basic Example

 *You will need to replace the dummy token below with your  DigitalOcean API access token.*